ken107/free-transform/README.md

 # Free Transform Library
-This library lets the user freely move, rotate, scale elements in the page using their fingers.
+Lets the user freely move, rotate, scale elements in the page using their fingers.

 ### How to Use
 Include the library in your web page.